2023 Annual Call for Volunteers: Volunteer Opportunities

 -

 The Committee’s charge is to support: a.
-The Academy’s future educational efforts including the creation and development of any necessary education; and b.
-The Academy’s staff and its directors of professionalism and public policy in monitoring the quality and consistency of the Academy’s education programs by reviewing survey results for both recurring educational programs and public policy / professionalism webinars across all offerings.
+The Academy’s future educational efforts including the creation and development of educational programs; and b.
+The Academy’s staff and its directors of professionalism and public policy in monitoring the quality and consistency of the Academy’s education programs by reviewing survey results for both recurring educational programs and public policy/professionalism webinars across all offerings.

-Skills/Experience: Deep knowledge of actuarial professionalism (Code, ASOPs, USQS), experience creating actuarial educational material.
+Skills/Experience: Deep knowledge of actuarial professionalism (Code, ASOPs, USQS) and ability to collaborate and work across practice areas, and experience creating actuarial educational material.
+Excellent written communication skills.

 - Myers Task Force (Actively Seeking Volunteers)